dakre21/AllJoyn_iOS/README.md

 ## StarterAlljoyn Project
 - This is a blank project that utilizes Alljoyn's IoT framework
-- Feel free to use it as a reference to get started or fork the project and hack at it
+- Feel free to use it as a reference to get started or fork the project and hack at it.
+- ** Remember to run the alljoyn script to generate the appropraite AllJoyn files (must have alljoyn-sdk in the same project hierarchy as the StarterAllJoyn project to work... otherwise you're going to have to make some modifications to the project settings)

 ## Acknowledgements
 - Special thanks to Jeff Blayney for creating the alljoyn script.
 Details of what the script does can be found at this location: https://allseenalliance.org/framework/documentation/develop/building/ios-osx.
 We slimmed it out to exclude some of the pre-existing shell commands (ie. OPENSSL_ROOT command does not exist inside of the shell script).